trevor-vaughan/pupmod-simp-compliance_markup/README.md

-The `compliance_map()` function provides a mechanism for mapping compliance data to settings in Puppet and should be globally activated by `including` the `compliance_markup` class.
+The `compliance_map()` function provides a mechanism for mapping compliance data to settings in Puppet and should be globally activated by `including` the `compliance_markup::validate` class.

 It is primarily designed for use in classes to validate that parameters are properly set but may also be used to perform a *full* compliance report against multiple profiles across your code base at compile time.

-When the `compliance_markup` class is included, the parameters in all in-scope classes and defined types will be evaluated against top level parameters, `lookup()` values, or Hiera data, in that order.
+When the `compliance_markup::validate` class is included, the parameters in all in-scope classes and defined types will be evaluated against top level parameters, `lookup()` values, or Hiera data, in that order.

 The variable space against which the parameters will be evaluated must be structured as the following hash: